 Study Group Mathematics with Industry 2018

-SWI 2018 will be held from January 29 to February 2 at the Eindhoven University of Technology.
+SWI 2018 was held from January 29 to February 2 at the Eindhoven University of Technology.

 What is SWI?

 SWI (Study Group Mathematics with Industry) is a combined industrial–academic week-long workshop sponsored by NWO and STW.
 Roughly fifty to eighty mathematicians work in groups on problems submitted by companies.
 Companies present a selection of problems on Monday.
 The participants devote the entire week to studying these problems in smaller groups, and presents their results on Friday.

 SWI is ideal for companies that are new to cooperation with academia.
 The event is often a first step towards a fruitful long-term collaboration between companies and academia.

 Topics from last year (you may also wish to consult our searchable list of all years):

 - Numerical-physical modelling of miscible fluids in pipeline transport (Shell)